 - Ensure that all children have an effective high quality Personal Education Plan (PEP).
 They also link the allocation of Pupil Premium monies to PEP targets effectively

-- Monitor attendance, and track progress data and attainment for all Norfolk looked after children
+- Monitor attendance, and track progress data and attainment for all Norfolk children in care

 - Provide training for schools, foster carers and professional colleagues